-If no names are supplied, the line read, without the ending delimiter but otherwise unmodified, is assigned to the variable REPLY.
-The exit status is zero, unless end-of-file is encountered, read times out (in which case the status is greater than 128), a variable assignment error (such as assigning to a readonly variable) occurs, or an invalid file descriptor is supplied as the argument to $-\mathbf{u}$.
+If no names are supplied, the line read is assigned to the variable REPLY.
+The exit status is zero, unless end-of-file is encountered, read times out (in which case the status is greater than 128), a variable assignment error (such as assigning to a readonly variable) occurs, or an invalid file descriptor is supplied as the argument to -u.